 Lecce | Liquid Gold

-After breakfast, head south to Lecce, stopping en route in the “White City” of Ostuni, a monumental olive tree-swathed plateau of the lower Murgia.
+After breakfast, head south to Lecce, stopping en route to visit an olive oil producer at an ancient masseria (farming estate).
+Watch how olives are pressed and sample a variety of local olive oils.
+Learn how olives have been central to the region’s evolution since Roman times, including its hey-day, when its oil was considered “liquid gold,” a commodity once used to fuel all of the streetlights in London.
+Next stop in the “White City” of Ostuni, a monumental olive-tree-swathed plateau of the lower Murgia.
 Take a guided walk along its sun-drenched streets and quaint, cobbled alleyways, taking in panoramas of the surrounding landscape and Adriatic Sea.
-See the Rione Terra district at the heart of the medieval walled village; the magnificent Gothic cathedral; iconic, 3,000-year-old trees; and ochre monuments.
-As you explore, stop at the oldest bakery in Ostuni.
-Set within an ancient building dating back to the 14th century, the family-run business has turned out fabled bread, focaccia and cookies from an olivewood-fired oven since the 1920s.
-Proceed to Lecce, where you check in to your hotel.
+See the Rione Terra district at the heart of the medieval walled village and the magnificent Gothic cathedral.
+Also behold the city’s iconic olive trees, with their massive gnarled trunks, some of which may date back 3,000 years.
+Continue to the oldest bakery in Ostuni, set in a 14th-century building, to discover how this family-run business has turned out renowned bread, focaccia and cookies from an olivewood-fired oven since the 1920s.
+Then, proceed to Lecce, where you check in to your hotel.

 Lecce | Jewel of Salento